samueleffiongjacob/alx-system_engineering-devops/0x0C-web_server/README.md

 server {
   listen 80 default_Server;
+  listen [::]:80 default_Server
   root /var/www/html;
   index index.html index.htm index.nginx-debian.html;

+# add a server headed to the the config
+$ add_header X-Server-By 153318-web-01

 # if you have a domain name replace '_' with it
   server_name _;